Three years ago, Andrew Zimmern proclaimed Filipino food to be the next great thing. So why hasn’t it really happened yet?

 Inasal refers to chicken marinated in a mixture of lime, pepper, vinegar, and annato then grilled over hot coals while being basted with the marinade.
 Served with rice, vinegar, soy sauce, chili peppers, and calamansi (calamondin), chicken inasal is a regional dish from the Western Visayas region that’s become hugely popular throughout the Philippines.

 Popular inasal restaurants in Manila include Bacolod Chicken Inasal, JT’s Manukan Grille, Jay-J’s Inasal, and Mang Inasal.
 Our personal favorite is a little known place called Bacolod Chicken Parilla tucked away in a residential neighborhood in Quezon City.
+Here’s a video we shot at Bacolod Chicken Parilla to help whet your appetite.

 3. Pork Sisig